 Entrepreneurs need more sleep – This episode explains how sleep helps you succeed more.

-The Importance of Sleep and Why You Need More of It
+Drew King on the Importance of Sleep and Why You Need More of It

 The sweet spot is between 7 and 8 hours.
 People who are only getting 5 are not operating at their optimal level.
 (If you are getting less than 7, you’re more prone to getting sick.
 Sleep affects the majority of the organs in your body.)